— Welcome to the Publication —

 About Journey Junket

-Journey Junket is a publication about the small, vanishing details of recent decades — the dinner-party menus, the rec-room rituals, the dashboards, the dress codes, and the things that quietly disappeared while no one was looking.
+Journey Junket is a publication about the small, vanishing details of how we used to travel.
+The airline meal carts, the motel pool decks, the dining cars, the souvenir decals, the dashboard rituals, and the things that quietly disappeared while no one was looking.

 — From the Publisher —